tall-josh/highlighter-docs/content/docs/concepts/agents.md

 2. Train your own machine learning model and upload the model artefact to run in Highlighter

 3. Train a machine learning model using Highlighter

+### Monitoring & Evaluation

+Evaluation is the analysis of the efficiency or effectiveness of an agent in carrying out an assigned task.
+This could include a measurement of how well the agent is carrying out the tasks eg., time taken, cost, accuracy.

+Where an evaluation is an analysis conducted at one point in time, monitoring is the continuous analysis of the efficiency and effectiveness of an agent in carrying out a task.

+#### People

+In addition to measuring accuracy, we allow agents to record their time in timesheets to help with evaluating how well they're carrying out their task.

+#### Machines

+Highlighter tracks the resource usage of each agent.
+Resource usage can be measured in:
+* Seconds it takes for a machine to complete work
+* Number of seconds in a file processed (eg., audio, video)
+* Words processed
+* Tokens processed by an LLM